 After you're registered, social services will contact you again to arrange for an assessment to be carried out.
 The aim is to assess your needs and find out what help you require to remain independent, such as help with cleaning and cooking, or help with mobility and transport.

-Registering as visually impaired isn't compulsory, but it can entitle you to a range of benefits, including:
+Registering as visually impaired isn't compulsory, but it can help you to get a range of benefits, including:

-- Disability Living Allowance (DLA) or Personal Independence Payment (PIP) - a tax-free benefit to help with any costs relating to your disability or illness
+- benefits to help with any costs relating to your disability or illness

 - a reduction in the TV licence fee